fuel/fieldset/readme.md

 //This will repopulate the form with any submitted data
 $form->repopulate();

-//This will repopulate the form with the given data, the flag indicates weather to call `repopulate()` after or not
+//This will repopulate the form with the given data, the flag indicates wether to call `repopulate()` after or not
 $form->populate($myData, true);
 ```